Standard ML: Algebraic datatypes

 Note that a type synonym cannot be recursive; datatypes are necessary to define recursive constructors.
 (This is not at issue in this example.)

 Pattern matching

 Patterns are matched in the order in which they are defined.
-C programmers can use tagged unions, dispatching on tag values, to accomplish what ML accomplishes with datatypes and pattern matching.
+C programmers can use tagged unions, dispatching on tag values, to do what ML does with datatypes and pattern matching.
 Nevertheless, while a C program decorated with appropriate checks will, in a sense, be as robust as the corresponding ML program, those checks will of necessity be dynamic; ML's static checks provide strong guarantees about the correctness of the program at compile time.

 Function arguments can be defined as patterns as follows: